- Defining The Issues:

 C.) The Results Of Using Scripture:

--Scripture "thoroughly" equips the man of God for "every good work", not most or just a few good works.
-There is not a charitable deed that the Bible fails to address.
-There is not a moral principle that it fails to discuss.
+-Scripture "thoroughly" equips the man of God for "every good work," not most or just a few good works.
+It addresses everything we need to know about a life of godliness, and gives us principles of application.
 Scripture contains everything necessary for salvation.
 Scripture alone is therefore sufficient for the Christian church to use as the final court of authority in spiritual matters.

 - Listing The Four So-Called Major Dilemmas Of Using 2 Timothy 3:16-17 As A Biblical Defense Of Sola Scriptura (In The Words Of The Author):